 The sankofa symbolizes the Akan people’s quest for knowledge among the Akan with the implication that the quest is based on critical examination, and intelligent and patient investigation.

 The symbol — shown in the photo on an interior window in the Carter G. Woodson Center — is based on a mythical bird with its feet firmly planted forward with its head turned backwards.
-Thus the Akan belief that the past serves as a guide for planning the future.
-To the Akan it is this wisdom in learning from the past which ensures a strong future.
+Thus, the Akan believe the past serves as a guide for planning the future.
+To the Akan, it is this wisdom in learning from the past which ensures a strong future.

 The Akans believe that there must be movement and new learning as time passes.
 As this forward march proceeds, the knowledge of the past must never be forgotten.